 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-NSDA bill was passed by the parliament on 18 September, 2018 which took the form of Law on 01 October, 2018.
-Draft rules and regulations have already been prepared by the Prime Minister's Office which are expected to be approved by the competent authority soon.
-A Chairman has been appointed for NSDA to kick off its formal activities.
+NSDA has already been established by enact of the parliament on 18 September, 2018 which took the form of Law on 01 October, 2018.
+The organogram and rules have been approved by the Prime Minister office.

 NHRDF was established on 16 May 2018.
 SEIP is currently supporting its operationalization.

-Two ISCs (Construction and Light Engineering) are now operational and they have made progress in implementing the targeted activities set for them.
+Three ISCs (Construction, Light Engineering and RTISC) are now operational and they have made progress in implementing the targeted activities set for them.

 45 Job placement officers (JPO) are currently deployed.